maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 To create this app, we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the SAFE APIs to connect and interact with the SAFE Network.

 Download working example code for from [here](https://github.com/maidsafe/safe-getting-started-dotnet/SafeTodoExample).
-Follow the steps described in this tutorial to create am app for SAFE Network.
+Follow the steps described in this tutorial to create an app for SAFE Network.

 ## Pre-requisites

-Before we start working on our first SAFE app, make sure you have the following tools installed to work with this tutorial.
+Before we start working on our first SAFE app, make sure you have the following tools installed to work with this tutorial:

 - **Visual Studio with Xamarin**: You need Visual Studio (any edition) to build our first SAFE Network mobile application.
 Follow the instructions [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/installation) to download and install visual studio with Xamarin.Forms for your Operating System.
 - **SafeAuthenticator**: Safe Authenticator mobile application will be required to initiate the authentication process with SAFE Network.
 Please follow installation instructions [here](https://github.com/maidsafe/safe_mobile#Installation).